akkina10gayu/motion-latent-diffusion/README.md

 <summary> <b>Train GAN</b> </summary>
 Ready to train GAN model?

-Please update the parameters in configs/config_mld_kitml.yaml, e.g. NAME, Update the PRETRAINED_VAE to the latest VAE ckpt model path in previous step
+Please update the parameters in configs/config_GAN_kitml.yaml, e.g. NAME, Update the PRETRAINED_VAE to the latest VAE ckpt model path in previous step
-Use model_type=GAN for GAN training, WGAN for Wassestein GAN training and WGANGP for Wasserstein GAN-GP.
+Use TRAIN.STAGE=GAN and model.model_type=GAN for GAN training, WGAN for Wassestein GAN training and WGANGP for Wasserstein GAN-GP respectively.

-Also in the model_type/GAN.py or model_type/WGAN.py from lines from 77-79, uncomment only the required self.gan initialization based on the required architecture of GAN (simple, dense, style) Then, run the following command:
+Please note you have to change both parameters for changes to work smoothly.

 ```
 python -m train --cfg configs/config_GAN_humanml3d.yaml --cfg_assets configs/assets.yaml --batch_size 64 --nodebug
 ```

 change the config files depending on the model type (GAN, WGAN, WGANGP).
-Set the architecture in model.arch_type
+Set the architecture in model.arch_type (simple, dense, mlp).
+Refer to **Important Instructions** to get all valid architecture types for each model.

 </details>